 Having previous experience in a retail store in Crested Butte, my wife and I knew the marketplace.
 Our goal was to validate our business model, minus the tap room.
 If all went well we would look to expand the concept to other urban locations.

-In year 1, we turned a profit.
-In year 2, we doubled the business, and now have a solid advocate customer base.
+In year one, we turned a profit.
+In year two, we doubled the business, and now have a solid advocate customer base.
 We have also launched our own branded products which is a huge opportunity for any retail store.